KristianMSchmidt/Qubic-Bezier-Graph/README.md

 Given such 4 points, I have implemented a function "generatePoints" that calculates N points on the graph.

 I made this program for a friend of mine who is a composer.
-He needed a bezier graph to generate interesting sound wawes for a synthezizer program.
+He needed a bezier graph to generate interesting sound waves for a synthezizer program.

 Here is an illustration of the graph: https://kimarokko.000webhostapp.com/kimarokko.com/bezier/bezier.html